When packing plein-air gear, don’t take too much equipment.

 - a portable, collapsible easel;

-- a suitable solvent (mineral spirits for oil and water for watercolor) and brush washing container;
+- a suitable solvent (mineral spirits for oil and water for watercolor) and a brush-washing container;

 - a flat piece of wood or plastic as a palette;